ibm-cloud-docs/dr-automation-powervs/setting-target-source.md

 ---

-front_matter_title: "Target and Source"
-lastupdated: "2024-10-26"
-copyright: "2023, 2024"
+copyright:
+  years: 2025
+lastupdated: "2025-01-16"

 subcollection: dr-automation

+keywords: sites ksys

 ---

-# Adding sites to the KSYS(Orcehstrator)
+# Adding sites to the KSYS
+{: #add-site-ksys}

 Configure your environment by adding the Source and Target sites, specifying region names, and saving the configurations to enable seamless data replication.
+{:shortdesc: .shortdesc}

 After adding the KSYS (Orchestrator) , you are required to add the **Source and Target sites**.
-Upon completing the KSYS (Orchestrator) setup, the GUI automatically redirects you to the **Add Sites** page.
+Upon completing the KSYS setup, the GUI automatically redirects you to the **Add Sites** page.
 To add sites to the External Orchstrator UI , follow these steps:

 1. On the **Add Sites** page, click the **Add Sites** button to begin the configuration.